RichCaloggero/metalsmith-test/source/index.md

 This is also my attempt to learn how to program simple backend stuff using node and express.

-I used to be good at this, when I wore a younger man's clothes.
+I used to be good at this, "when I wore a younger man's clothes."